Investor Pitch Practice (Pitching at 1 Million Cups) – Summary

 What is 1 Million Cups

 1 Million Cups is a US based organization of people interested in startups and small business.
 It’s a free event that happens weekly and is sponsored by the Kaufman Foundation.
-Their mission, in summary, is to help entrepreneurs connect and get their ideas out so they can bring them to life.
+Their mission, in summary, is to help entrepreneurs connect and get their ideas out so they can bring them to life and provide investor pitch practice.
 Sounds pretty great huh?

 Well it is great!
 And being an audience member or a presenter can help you with your startup and your pitch in many ways.